F5CodeGuru/asm342/module3/lab2/lab2.rst

 |

 Tests are executed post request, which means the Test has access to the response data.
 In addition a test is on a per request basis, meaning they only apply to the request to which they are assigned.
-Though Tests can influence the flow of the next request and can be used to provide Orchestration to a collection.
+Though Tests can influence the flow of the next request and can be used to provide orchestration to a collection.
 More on this later.

 .. note::